f3-factory/F3com-data/views-and-templates/main.md

 </p>
 ```

-Next, we instruct F3 to look for dictionaries in the `dict/` folder:-
+Next, we instruct F3 to look for dictionaries in the `dict/` folder:

 ``` php
 $f3->set('LOCALES','dict/');